Auckland-FSharp/december-2014/README.md

 ### Game of Life implementations

-//todo

-instructions on posting your implementation here...
+Add your implementation in a subdirectory and send a pull request!